 |Fume hood (optional)||Laboratory supply companies|

 Once thoroughly dry, mouldy records must first be vacuumed with a HEPA (High Efficiency Particulate Air) filtered vacuum cleaner capable of filtering particles down to 0.3 microns.
 The filter ensures that the spores are not re-circulated around the room.
 Do not use the brush attachment that comes with the vacuum cleaner as it will get dirty and hold the spores.
 Instead, use a soft brush such as a paint brush or shaving brush to brush the dust and spores into the cleaner nozzle (brushes should be cleaned with soap and hot water at the end of each day).
 Use small brush movements towards the vacuum nozzle to ensure that it captures disturbed debris.

 Work on a clean, flat and un-cluttered surface.
 Working on Butcher paper is a good idea as it can be replaced regularly when it gets soiled preventing re-contamination.

 Great care must be taken not to get too close to the surface causing it to be ‘sucked’ up.
 This can cause serious damage – tears and losses.
-To reduce the suction, muslin or ‘pantyhose’ material can be stretched over the end of the nozzle with an elastic band (this also prevents the paper from being sucked into the machine).
-An additional safeguard is to reduce the size of the nozzle by using flexible plastic tubing stuck into the end of the nozzle.
+To reduce the suction you can reduce the size of the nozzle by using flexible plastic tubing stuck into the end of the nozzle.
 Paper strength can be severely reduced by mould damage – if the paper seems pulpy, friable, or the surface is more fibrous than normal, do not use a vacuum.
 Seek further advice from a conservation specialist.

 Shelves where mouldy items were stored will need to be thoroughly cleaned before the items can be returned to the shelves.
-Shelves should be vacuumed thoroughly and then wiped with a 70% solution of Methylated Spirit or Ethanol.
+Shelves should be vacuumed thoroughly and then damp wiped with a 70/30 solution of Methylated Spirit and water.
 Allow the shelves to dry thoroughly before returning records.

 After cleaning, items should not return to storage conditions with high relative humidity, as there is a good chance the mould will return.
-We provide Guidelines and Standards on the storage of records - look under the Government Recordkeeping section at Advice or Standards.
+Guidelines and Standards on the storage of records are available on the Government Recordkeeping section of our website at Advice or Standards.
 These publications provide information on the environmental conditions required, types of shelves that should be used, and protective packaging for different record types.

 The most important factor to preventing mould is moisture – mould cannot survive without adequate moisture.
 Relative humidity must be kept below 60%.
 The Image Permanence Institute published a Preservation Calculator which provides an indication of how well your storage conditions are preserving your collection.
 An important part of the Calculator is its indicator of the “Days to Mould Germination”.
 You can download the Preservation Calculator to help you work out whether you have a problem.

 Dirt, dust, and food debris provide additional food sources for mould growth so keeping storage areas clean is very important.
-Shelves and records should be carefully dusted on a regular basis.
+Shelves and records should be cleaned on a regular basis.